krovs/oscp-writeups/docs/PWK Challenges/secura.md

 ![](assets/Pasted%20image%2020250212003827.png)

-Check with cme and it's a local account for the other machine
+Check with CME, and it's a local account for the other machine.

 ![](assets/Pasted%20image%2020250212004020.png)

-Trying with winrm we can connect as a local account.
+Trying with winrm, we can connect as a local account.

 ![](assets/Pasted%20image%2020250212112734.png)

-To get the flag, evil-winrm with administrator
+To get the flag, use evil-winrm with Administrator.

 ![](assets/Pasted%20image%2020250212132811.png)

 ## 192.168.180.96

 ### Enumeration